mako314/EquipMe/README.md

 Implementing this in a larger application deepened my understanding of efficient navigation and routing in React.

 ### Effective Context Management in React:
-I learned to proficiently use React Context for managing and passing around an API URL (also managed in a .env file) and for session checking.
+I learned to proficiently use React Context for managing and passing around an API URL (also managed in a .env file), number of items ready for checkout and for session checking.
 This was crucial for maintaining a consistent state across the application, especially for user roles and current user information.

 ### Netlify Hosting and Optimization:
 Deploying the application on Netlify introduced me to new deployment strategies.
 I created a Netlify toml file for optimized server fetching, ensuring seamless transitions between local development and live updates.